-Actually this is a very common question for people that are new to using Dynamics 365.
+Actually, this is a very common question for people that are new to using Microsoft Dynamics 365 Sales.

 In this post I am going to attempt to explain how these components all fit together to create an effective model for sales tracking.

 We often tell our customers to think of leads as a quarantine area before you add them into your main customer and prospect database.
 It’s a bit like a holding area where you “hold” people until you think they are ready to move on to being a serious sales target or some other reason determines that they need to be added to the main database.
 Some customers find it easier to comprehend if we tell them to think of leads as enquiries.

 - When you go to an exhibition and pick up a bunch of business cards from people you don’t know

 - A purchased list of companies (We don’t recommend this if we’re being honest.)

 - A phone call asking about your products

 All of the above are examples of occasions when you have, in front of you, some contact details and you may even have had a brief conversation but you have no idea if this person has budget, if they are a competitor or if they have purchasing authority.

 You really do not want your sales database “polluted” with people you know nothing about or even worse anonymous web enquiries such as “mickey mouse, 1254123, disneyland.com”